mendix/docs/content/refguide/project-settings.md

 {{% alert type="info" %}}

-This setting was added in version 7.15
+This setting was added in version 7.15 to introduce the **new (optimized) implementation**.

 {{% /alert %}}

 The way web services are called has been optimized, which means that you can use custom proxy settings for each web service call.
-However, this implementation does not support schema validation, nor does it support complex schemas that use a policy reference with an algorithm suite.
-This configuration option allows you to use the old implementation, in case you need one of these features.
+However, this implementation does it support complex schemas that use a policy reference with an algorithm suite.
+This configuration option allows you to use the old implementation, in case you need this feature.

 ## 4 Modeler